Dr. Bruce Dennie

 Outside of work, Dr. Rode loves spending time with his family.
 He and his wife, Jen, got married in 2005, right at the start of his senior year of vet school.
 In fact, after their honeymoon in Maui, they left two days later for the trip to Africa.
 Jen was able to accompany him for the first two weeks, which provided a great “extended honeymoon” of service and adventure.
 Jen was a kindergarten teacher for eight years (including four in Woodland, at Maxwell Elementary School) before becoming a full-time mom.
 Their daughter, Abigail, was born in 2010, and their son, Noah, was born in 2012.
-Abigail already loves coming to WVH and seeing the animals and the staff.
-Perhaps she will take over the reins some day!
+Both kids enjoy coming to visit Daddy at WVH and seeing the different animals there.

 Dr. Rode stays very active in the community, and is proud to live and work in a small town like Woodland (which reminds him a lot of Napa).
-He has been a member of the Woodland Sunrise Rotary Club since 2009, and has served on its board of directors for two years.
+He has been a member of the Woodland Sunrise Rotary Club since 2009, and has served as its president during the 2016-17 year.
 This has been a great way to meet people in the community while serving locally and globally (including a focus on polio eradication, a topic of extreme interest to him since his grandma had polio when she was young).
-He has been on the executive board of the Sacramento Valley Veterinary Medical Association for several years, and served as president in 2012.
-He also serves as vice president of the California Veterinary Medical Association, and has served on many committees for that group.
+He was on the executive board of the Sacramento Valley Veterinary Medical Association for several years, and served as president in 2012.
+He is currently on the Board of Governors for the California Veterinary Medical Association, and has served on many committees for that group.

-Dr. Rode writes a regular (pseudo-monthly) veterinary column for the Davis Enterprise newspaper, which has been a great opportunity to educate people on veterinary topics.
-He still sings when he can, including once yearly with the UC Davis Alumni Chorus.
+Dr. Rode still sings when he can, including once yearly with the UC Davis Alumni Chorus.
 He was extremely honored to be awarded the 2012 Young Alumni Achievement Award from the College of Biological Sciences at UC Davis, as well as being recognized by the Sacramento Business Journal as one of the “40 Under 40” top young professionals in the region in 2017.
 Despite being very busy with work, family, and outside activities, he does enjoy just curling up with a book, watching sports, playing golf, or traveling.